-Understanding this can help brands effectively increase their sales conversion rates, thereby increasing brand power and engagement.
+Understanding this can help brands effectively increase their sales conversion rates, increasing brand power and engagement.
 Also, the creation of personas is a result of clustering analysis.

 Classification of analysis is closely linked to cluster analysis as they effectively make better choices on data mining tools.
-Email is a well-known example of classification analysis as it uses algorithms to clarify mails depending on whether they are legitimate or spam.
+Email is a well-known example of classification analysis as it uses algorithms to clarify emails depending on whether they are legitimate or spam.

 This is done using the data mining software on the mail, for example, words and attachments that indicate whether they are spam or legitimate emails.

-While independent variables can be affected by each other, dependency is generally not affected both ways as is the case for correlation analysis.
+While independent variables can be affected by each other, dependency is generally not affected both ways, as is the case for correlation analysis.
 Regression analysis can show that one variable is dependent on another, not vice-versa.

 As regression analysis is ideal for determining customer satisfaction, it can help brands discover new and different insights about customer loyalty and how external factors can impact service levels, such as weather conditions.

 A good example of regression analysis is using this data mining technique to match people on dating portals.
 Many websites use variables to match people according to their likes, interest, and hobbies.